-The Plan is now ready for pre-submission consultation at which it will be sent to statutory and local consultees as well as being made available to the local community.
-All comments received will be considered and the Plan changed where appropriate prior to being formally submitted to Bassetlaw District Council who will undertake a further round of consultation.
+The Plan has now been through pre-submission consultation where it was sent to statutory and local consultees as well as being made available to the local community.
+All comments received have been considered and the Plan changed where appropriate prior to being formally submitted to Bassetlaw District Council who will undertake a further round of consultation.